SUVARI112/dopamine/README.md

+This implementation is based on the [Dopamine RL framework](https://github.com/google/dopamine) developed by Google.
+All of the relevant files for this project could be found under dopamine/labs/wncs/

 # Wireless Networked Control Systems (WNCS) with Deep Reinforcement Learning

 This repository implements the paper ["Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control"](https://arxiv.org/abs/2109.12562) by Wanchun Liu et al. (2022).
 It provides a comprehensive framework for studying transmission scheduling in distributed Wireless Networked Control Systems (WNCS) using Deep Reinforcement Learning (DRL).